alexkappa/terraform-provider-auth0/website/docs/r/user.html.md

+---
+layout: "auth0"
+page_title: "Auth0: auth0_user"
+description: |-
+  With this resource, you can manage user identities, including resetting passwords, and creating, provisioning, blocking, and deleting users.
+---

 # auth0_user

 With this resource, you can manage user identities, including resetting passwords, and creating, provisioning, blocking, and deleting users.